Could This Be the Most Ingenious Way to Scan the Backs of Your Photographs?

 The app worked very similarly to Scanner Pro.
 Once you understand one, you pretty much understand the other.

 In my limited testing, the automatic “cropping” seemed to be a little bit more accurate in Genius Scan.
 Or maybe I was just swayed to the pretty shade of orange in their outline!

-And I was very relieved to find that Genius Scan has an option to choose an “enhancement mode.”
+And I was very relieved to find that Genius Scan has the option to choose an “enhancement mode.”
 Let me tell you, this made all the difference!

-In the “Color” option, text is made black and really contrasty, but colors around them appear to be left in.
+In the “Color” option, the text is made black and really contrasty, but the colors around them appear to be left in.

 But, when switched to the “no enhancement” setting, the entire image is left unprocessed and looks “raw” — like well, a real photograph.